ta10101/BroNode/README.md

-# Trailblazer
+# Edge Node

-This repo contains the tooling needed to participate in the decentralized "DIY" Holo Hosting network for decentralized hApps, and (when operational) accounting for hosting provided using Unyt payment currency.
+This repo contains the tooling needed to participate in the decentralized support network for Holochain hApps, and (when operational) accounting for services provided using Unyt payment currency.

 The tooling consists of: